YongoDavid/Demo-2024-Feb/README.md

 Next is to setup mobile screens for all my projects because i only have laptop screens setup.

 19-feb
-new week new 8hr dose .
+new week new 8hr daily dose .